guidobouman/thesis/Documents/Thesis/Thesis.markdown

 Computer hard drives, in contrast, store everything you want for you.
 No matter how important, no matter how long as long as you can translate it into bits and bytes.

 ##### Computational power
 > Neurons are quite slow compared to the transistors in a computer.
 A neuron collects inputs from its synapses, and combines these inputs together to decide when to output a spike to other neurons.
 A typical neuron can do this and reset itself in about five milliseconds (5 ms), or around two hundred times per second.
-This may seem fast, but a modern silicon-based computer can do one billion operations in a second. [p.
+This may seem fast, but a modern silicon-based computer can do one billion operations in a second.

+[p.
 127][#Hawkins:2004]

 > No matter how many workers you hire, the problem cannot be solved in less time than it takes to walk a million steps.
-The same is true for parallel computers. [p.
+The same is true for parallel computers.

+[p.
 130][#Hawkins:2004]

 Try this: How much is 12345 times 54321?
 While you're grabbing a piece of paper and a pen, the computer already gave the result in a millisecond: 670 592 745.
-The computer is made for this.
-Making linear logical calculations like this.
+The computer is made for making linear logical calculations like this.

 > Computers have memory too, in the form of hard drives and memory chips; however, there are four attributes of neocortical memory that are fundamentally different from computer memory:
 * The neocortex stores sequences of patterns.